Calvin-CS/Kinect2JSON/README.md

 The server listens on port 8181.

-In order to install, just download the zip from the releases page, extract it, and run the setup.exe.
+In order to install, just download the zip from the <a href="https://github.com/Calvin-CS/Kinect2JSON/releases" target="_blank">Releases</a> page, extract it, and run the setup.exe.

 Make sure to plug in the Kinect v2 and let windows install the drivers before running Kinect2JSON.

-The latest release is here: https://github.com/Calvin-CS/Kinect2JSON/releases